 - Redundant content

-If you need a bit of help, you can use online grammar checking tools, such as Grammarly to help you weed out common errors:
+If you need a bit of help, you can use online grammar checking tools, such as Grammarly, to help you weed out common errors:

-8. Ensure Your Website is Accessible
+9. Ensure Your Website is Accessible

-A great website isn’t just about style or substance, it also has to offer a great User Experience (UX).
-This means being easy to interact with, read, and navigate.
-We’ve already covered several of these steps in the previous points.
-However, there are still a few accessibility guidelines you want to follow, including:
+A great website isn’t just about style or substance, it also has to offer a great user experience (UX).
+This means being easy to interact with, read, and navigate for everyone — including those with disabilities.

 - Ensuring users can navigate your site using the keyboard